 (d) Citizenship or Immigration Status.
 In accordance with federal law, the Family Access Administrator shall verify, through documentary evidence in accordance with EEC policy, the United States citizenship status or immigration status of each child for whom care is requested.
 Any documents that reasonably establish the citizenship or immigration status of the child must be accepted, and no requirement for a specific type of documentation may be imposed.
 No child shall be denied child care financial assistance based solely on an applicant's failure to demonstrate citizenship or immigration status without final review by EEC.

 (e) Eligibility Periods.
 Families shall be eligible for authorizations of a minimum of 12 months, and renewal is subject to the family's continued eligibility for child care financial assistance.
 Family Access Administrators shall notify families no fewer than two times that their eligibility period is ending.
 At least one of these notifications shall be in writing and shall be provided no fewer than 60 days prior to the end of their eligibility period.
+A child receiving child care financial assistance who reaches the maximum age for eligibility during an authorization period shall remain eligible and continue to receive assistance until the end of that school year.

 (f) Contact Information.
 To ensure continued eligibility for child care financial assistance, parents must maintain current contact information, if any, with the Family Access Administrator and as directed in accordance with EEC policy.
 A family experiencing homelessness who does not have an address or telephone number must maintain as much current contact information as possible with the Family Access Administrator.